Open letter

 7. Teach interested people about the saddle gaits, showing similarities and differences between the horse breeds

 I educate Gaited Horses of all breeds, and I teach riders how to ride them within the framework of classical equitation.
 I am an active rider and competitor, showcasing Icelandic Horses and Paso Horses.
 My passion for horses encompasses several horse breeds, and I value each in their own right.
 As a result I am not breed blind and I can see commonalities, training opportunities and many possibilities that may not be evident to anyone focussing on one breed only.
-I am a friend of open discussions about riding, training, breeding, history and horse breeds.
+I am a friend of open discussions about riding, eduction, breeding, history and horse breeds.
 I am often asked for advice on these topics, but will be the first to admit that I don’t have all the answers.
 I do however have 22 years as breeder, rider and trainer of Gaited Horses, and many more years as competitive rider across many disciplines.
 I have given freely of my time to help run clubs and breed registries, and I understand how associations work (or not), from both a member and board member perspective.
 As a breeder, I know the challenges in rare horse breeds in particular, and as a result, I love cooperative endeavours, people giving each other a hand and people learning from each other.
 My belief is that a rising tide lifts all boats.

 Regardless of breed, my opinion is that a purebred horse must be purebred.
 It is not possible to “breed up” to a purebred, and a studbook must carefully maintain a purebred section.
 Crossbreeding must be done with a goal in mind and the horses used must be good examples of their respective breeds.
 I also believe that crossbreeding can successfully lead to the establishment of new breeds that suit specific purposes, but one must be clear about breeding goals and there has to be documentation.
 Successful examples of this are Aztecas (arising from Quarter Horses and Andalusians), Aegidienber Horses (a result of crossing Peruvian Horses and Icelandic Horses) and many of the modern Sport Horses.
 I believe that crossbreds or partbreds are not inherently less valuable than purebreds.
 Both have their place.
 Many a person found their way into buying purebreds via partbred ownership and many a rare breed has prospered as a result.